tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

 ## Dashboards
 In addition to the sheets, this Tableau project includes:
-- **3 Dashboards**: Each dashboard consolidates insights from multiple sheets, allowing for interactive exploration of the data.
+- **Dashboards**: Each dashboard consolidates insights from multiple sheets, allowing for interactive exploration of the data.

 <img width="1263" alt="1" src="https://github.com/user-attachments/assets/c665458a-92b7-4107-834b-e7157866f858">